Configure your SDK environment

 Configure Optimizely NuGet source in Visual Studio

-NuGet packages are available on https://nuget.optimizely.com, which does not require authentication.
+You can find NuGet packages on https://nuget.optimizely.com, which does not require authentication.

 - Go to Visual Studio > Tools > Options > NuGet Package Manager > Package Sources.